Science Explains Why Introverts Have a Love-Hate Relationship With Socializing

 Now I prepare for any events that will drain my energy by leaving social settings when I feel 70% done.
 Sometimes this is just after an hour, sometimes around two hours.
 I do this by monitoring how I’m feeling as the socializing goes on.
 When I’m with a close friend and can talk for a few hours, it takes me longer to reach 70% done.

-But there are other times when I’m surrounded by 40 loud strangers and I can feel my brain melting into a puddle.
+There are other times when I’m surrounded by forty loud strangers and I can feel my brain melting into a puddle.
 So I gauge how I’m feeling as if I were a fuel tank — am I 70% full yet?
 Then it’s time to leave, even if I’ve only been at the party for 30 minutes.
 The louder the room is and the more energy it takes for me to be in that situation, the faster my inner tank reaches 70%.
 I’ve learned to listen to what my body is telling me, even when it seems silly to leave after just 30 minutes.

 3. See people as energy givers or takers.